Cantilever Beam with 1D Elements

 Figure 3.1.
 Checking authentication

-• On the File tab, click on Import Collection… On the Import Collection window, find and select Steel-Beams collection Double-click on it or click on the Import button to pull the collection into your computer.
-You will receive a success message when the collection is successfully imported.
+• On the Collections tab, click on Import Collection… On the Import Collection window, find and select Steel-Beams collection Click on the Import button to pull the collection into your computer.
+You will receive a success message on the Logs screen when the collection is successfully imported.

 Figure 3.2.
 Importing Steel-Beams collection into the local machine